hanson2010/firestore-export-import/README.md

 # firestore-export-import

-This is a Python script to export Firestore in native mode to json file, and vice versa.
+This is a Python script to export Firestore, either in Native mode or Datastore mode, to json file, and vice versa.

 On Windows: